hencou/esphome_components/README.md

 # 1. MiLight for ESPhome
-This is a fork of Sidoh's Milight Hub: https://github.com/sidoh/esp8266_milight_hub/ Instead of using a central hub this project aims to be used behind every wall switch.
+This is a fork of Sidoh's Milight Hub: https://github.com/sidoh/esp8266_milight_hub/ This project can be used as standalone ESP Hub replacement or combined with a switch configuration to use behind a wall switch.
 * This version is deployed by ESPHome
 * RGB_CCT Lights can be controlled MiLight remote or a wall push switch.
 * Wall switches will remains working even without WIFI.